We currently live on a planet with other organisms that from a health and wellness perspective, are much further advanced than human beings.

-Both amphibians and invertebrates can replace lost or damaged organs and tissues that are identical in structure and function to the original, regenerating a wide variety of tissues including spinal cords, limbs, hearts, eyes, and even parts of their brains.
+Many lower organisms can replace lost or damaged organs and tissues that are identical in structure and function to the original, effortlessly regenerating a wide variety of tissues, including spinal cords, limbs, hearts, eyes, and even parts of their brains.

 Unfortunately for humans, the situation is very different.
 In most instances, the structure or function of an organ will not be restored after tissue damage, and is often replaced by scarring.
 Additionally, while humans do possess robust DNA repair mechanisms, these capabilities are diminished substantially over time as we age.

-While many of these species possess these reprogramming and remodeling capabilities throughout their lifetimes, the last and only time at which humans experience such potential is during the brief period following fertilization when egg and sperm first come together.
-And then it is gone.
+While many of these species possess these reprogramming and remodeling capabilities throughout their lifetimes, the last and only time at which humans experience such potential is during the brief period following fertilization when egg and sperm first come together to create a new life.
+And then it is unfortunately gone.

-Bioquark’s mission is to bring these capabilities back for therapeutic application in humans.
+Bioquark’s mission is to develop novel biologics to re-ignite these capabilities for a variety of therapeutic applications in humans.